Gov. Ricketts Seeks Applicants for Legislative District 19 Vacancy

 The Legislative District 19 map is available by clicking here.

-LINCOLN – Today, Governor Pete Ricketts announced that he will seek qualified applicants to fill the vacancy in Legislative District 19.
-The vacancy was created by the resignation of Mike Flood following his election to represent Nebraska’s First Congressional District in the United States House of Representatives.
+LINCOLN – Today, Governor Pete Ricketts announced that he will seek qualified applicants to fill the upcoming vacancy in Legislative District 19.
+The vacancy will be created by the pending resignation of Mike Flood following his election to represent Nebraska’s First Congressional District in the United States House of Representatives.

 Applications for appointment to fill the vacancy in Legislative District 19 will be accepted immediately and until 5:00pm CT on Friday, July 8, 2022.
 Applicants wishing to be considered for appointment must demonstrate that they have lived within the district for at least a full year, are registered to vote, and are at least 21 years old.